IvS-Asteroseismology/star_shine/README.md

 saves and/or shows most of the available plots for one target.
-Unfortunately matplotlib plotting only works in the main thread, so when processing a whole set of light curves in parallel, this function will have to be run sequentially on the results afterwards (hence the name).
+Unfortunately matplotlib plotting only works in the main thread, so when processing a whole set of light curves in parallel, this function will have to be run sequentially on the results afterward (hence the name).

 ## Bugs and Issues